 Passionate about locally produced boutique wines, Rebecca Littlemore and Al Yazbek found themselves spending most of their free weekends driving to the country to visit wineries and cellar doors.

-At time of printing Nomad is developing their online wine store so that if you love the wine you’ve enjoyed with your meal you’ll be able to buy it on the Nomad website.
+Nomad also has an online wine store so that if you love the wine you’ve enjoyed with your meal, you’ll be able to buy it on the Nomad website.
 Just like a cellar door in the city.